 Safe and Livable Neighborhoods

-San Diego’s beaches and bays – and the visitors who enjoy them –remains a top priority of my administration.
+Protecting and preserving San Diego’s beaches and bays – and the visitors who enjoy them –remains a top priority of my administration.
 Our scenic coastline provides valuable recreational opportunities for local residents and attracts millions of tourists each year.
-City lifeguards are responsible for providing the highest quality safety services in the coastal and aquatic environment.
+City lifeguards are responsible for providing the highest quality safety services in our coastal and aquatic environment.
 In line with the top priorities from the Lifeguard Division Five-Year Needs Assessment report, the Adopted Budget provides for an advanced lifeguard academy; additional training for seasonal lifeguards; a lifeguard sergeant; and additional lifeguard positions for Ocean Beach, Mission Bay and Sunset Cliffs.

-The Adopted Budget also reflects a commitment to helping homeless veterans and individuals with a renewed focus on permanent solutions to ending homelessness one person at a time.
-In total, approximately $2 million is provided for programs that connect the homeless with housing opportunities and rehabilitative services that transform lives.
+The Adopted Budget also includes resources to help homeless veterans and individuals with a renewed focus on permanent solutions to ending homelessness one person at a time.
+In total, approximately $2 million continues to be provided for programs that connect the homeless with housing opportunities and rehabilitative services that transform lives.

 Excellent Customer Service and Open Government